artemkv/fsharp_examples/README.md

 let exclaim (msg : string) =
     sprintf "%s!" msg

-// Now we can chain trasformations of the internal value
+// PROFIT: Now we can chain trasformations of the internal value
-// Using the functions that know nothing about the "wrapping" type. let msg =
+// using the functions that know nothing about the "wrapping" type. let msg =
     Message "hello world"
     |> map shout